Tutorials

 3. Remove unnecessary Webflow interactions: If you created animations or interactions and later removed the elements they applied to, clean them up in the Interactions panel to avoid loading unused JavaScript.

 4. Audit third-party scripts in Webflow: Review any custom code or embeds you've added.
 Remove scripts for features you no longer use, and consider deferring non-critical scripts to improve page load performance.
+Note that third-party scripts served from external domains generally don't count toward your Webflow bandwidth, but they can still affect page speed and user experience.

 5. Delete unused fonts from Webflow: Font files can be surprisingly large.
 If you experimented with multiple font families but only use some of them in your final design, remove the unused fonts from your project.
 You can manage fonts in Webflow by going to Project SettingsFonts, where you'll see all the font families loaded in your project.